Brandon Sklenar: Career

 Sklenar then went on to appear in Roland Emmerich's Midway for Lionsgate with Woody Harrelson, Luke Evans, and Patrick Wilson.
 Sklenar portrayed George H. Gay Jr., who was the sole survivor of Torpedo Squadron 8 (VT-8).
 He then starred in the independent film Jonesin – a crime comedy about a moonshiner who, after a case of mistaken identity, gets abducted and finds himself stuck in the city between two rival gangs.

-In early 2020 he was cast in the lead role of the independent film Futra Days opposite Tania Raymonde and Rosanna Arquette.
+In early 2020, he was cast in the lead role of the independent film Futra Days opposite Tania Raymonde and Rosanna Arquette.
 The film is about a man traveling to the future and exploring the nature of control.
 For his role, he received the Best Actor award at Vienna Independent Film Festival, in 2022.
 In March 2021, he joined the cast of the film Karen opposite Taryn Manning and Cory Hardrict.

-In 2022 he was cast in the role of Spencer Dutton in the Paramount+ Yellowstone prequel television series 1923.
+In 2022, he was cast in the role of Spencer Dutton in the Yellowstone prequel television series 1923.
+In 2025, he played Andrew Winchester in The Housemaid, co-starring with Sydney Sweeney and Amanda Seyfried.